wp-plugins/twitterfontana-widget/readme.txt

 = 1.1 =

-* Added "Compress" effect
-* New default colors
+* New "Compress" effect, height of widget adjustable, new default color scheme

 = 1.0 =

-* Initial release, first version
+# Initial release, first version